-Here are five ways you can take control of your arthritis:
+5 ways you can take control of arthritis

 1. Keep exercising

-When you’re feeling achy and in pain, the idea of exercising may not seem appealing.
+When you're feeling achy and in pain, the idea of exercising may not seem appealing.
 Some people also worry that exercise may make their joints worse.
-However this is not the case.
+However, this is not the case.
 Physical activity is really important when it comes to managing arthritis and improving your overall health.
-In fact, exercise can increase muscle strength, reduce pain and improve mobility2.
+In fact, exercise can increase muscle strength, reduce pain and improve mobility.

 2. Eat well